asdacosta/Everything-GitHub/README.md

 Personal project.

 ## Project Objective
 Aims to learn about everything in GitHub and Shell.
-It shows some of the terms and command I use regularly.
+It entails terms and commands I use regularly.

 ## Project Relevance
 The project made me grasp the fundamentals and concepts in GitHub and Shell.
 I practiced with each command via mini projects to solidify all that I learnt.